A5H73Y/Parkour/docs/tutorials/parkour-kits.md

-Parkour Kits
+ParkourKits
 ======

 A ParkourKit is a set of Materials which act as a set of toolbox for building a Course.
 Each Material in a ParkourKit must have an Action, for example "death", "speed", etc. A Course must have a ParkourKit, even if it's empty.

-A ParkourKit comprises [ParkourBlocks](#the-parkourblocks), allowing you to have as many of each type of action as you'd like.
+A ParkourKit comprises of [ParkourBlocks](#the-parkourblocks), allowing you to have as many of each type of action as you'd like.
 For example, you could have 10 death blocks, and a finish block, or have 3 of each type of action... it's completely configurable.

 A ParkourKit can be used by several courses, for example "nether" themed Courses could all share the same ParkourKit.